 White Collar Crimes

-One bad decision regarding the handling of financial matters can put you in the position to defend yourself against white collar criminal charges.
+One bad decision regarding the handling of financial matters can put you in a position to defend yourself against white-collar criminal charges.
 Hiring a highly skilled, experienced South Florida white collar crime lawyer can make all the difference in the outcome of your criminal defense case.
 The Cochran Firm South Florida has represented many clients accused of white collar crimes, including:

 • Embezzlement: The fraudulent appropriation of assets (money or property) by a person who was entrusted to manage or safeguard them.